luongbahop/luongbahop/README.md

-# Hi there, I'm Steve Luong Ba Hop 👋
+# Hi there, I'm Steve - Hop Luong Ba 👋

 I'm a passionate Full-Stack JavaScript Developer with a strong background in building scalable web applications.
 I have experience working with a variety of technologies and frameworks, and I love to learn and explore new tools and techniques.